peterwestuw/GPT2ForwardBackward/README.md

 # GPT2ForwardBackward
 Code for running forward and backward versions of GPT-2 XL.
 These were trained for the paper:

-West, Peter et al. “Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models.”
-ACL (2021)
+**Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models**; Peter West, Ximing Lu, Ari Holtzman, Chandra Bhagavatula, Jena Hwang, and Yejin Choi; ACL (2021)

 If you use our model weights for academic research, we request that you cite the original paper: